discover-labs/dictum/docs/docs/data_model/metrics_and_measures.md

     backend.

-    SQLite doesn't support `FULL OUTER JOIN` construct, so the backend will materialize the above queries into a Pandas DataFrame and calculate everything in Pandas.
+    SQLite doesn't support `FULL OUTER JOIN` construct, so the backend will materialize the above two queries into a Pandas DataFrame and calculate the metrics in Pandas.

 So, aggregations calculated at the first step are measures, and metrics are just calculations on measures done after the merge step.